WICG/html-in-canvas/README.md

 // Manual Geometry Updates (primarily for 3D). dictionary UpdateElementGeometryOptions {
+  enum CanvasHitTestUpdate {
+    "preserve",
+    "top",
+    "clear"
+  };

-  // If true, pushes the element to the top of the canvas hit testing stack. boolean updateHitTestOrder = true;
+  // Defaults to "top", pushing the element to the top of the stack.
+  // Use "preserve" to leave the state unchanged, or "clear" to remove it.
+  CanvasHitTestUpdate hitTestOrder = "top";

-  // The transform used to set the Element's canvas transform.
+  // The transform used to set the Element's canvas transform which maps the
+  // element's border box, before CSS transforms, to the canvas.
+  // If a matrix is provided, updates the transform.
+  // If explicit `null` is provided, unsets/clears the transform.
-  // If null, the existing transform is left unchanged.
+  // If omitted, the existing transform is left unchanged.
-  DOMMatrix? canvasTransform = null;
+  DOMMatrix? canvasTransform;
 };

 partial interface HTMLCanvasElement {